Sandra Bullock Has Socially Distant Birthday Party With Jen Aniston

 Paulson reposted the shot to her own Instagram Story.

 Bullock and Aniston have been friends for years.
-In fact, Bullock recently interviewed Aniston back in February for a feature in Interview Magazine.
-In the interview they revealed that they were introduced by a mutual ex-boyfriend, actor Tate Donovan.
+In fact, Bullock recently interviewed Aniston back in February for a feature in Interview Magazine, in which they revealed that they were introduced by a mutual ex-boyfriend, actor Tate Donovan.

 "He seems to have a type," Aniston joked of Donovan in the interview.